I am injured. Yes, it’s true, I have sustained a bizarre injury in odd circumstances.

 Later that afternoon I turned up at my eldest daughter’s school.
 As luck would have it, we had an old crutch in the garage and I lurched into the school yard using this thing.
 As you can imagine I became an object of curiosity.
 People became even more curious when I explained exactly how I had sustained this injury.
 I mean come on, how many people have you met that have broken a bone following a brush with a relatively minor piece of domestic hardware?

 During the course of today the pain has ebbed and flowed.
-The toe continued to swell and bruising has steadily engulfed the entire thing.
+The broken toe continued to swell and bruising has steadily engulfed the entire thing.
 In fact the bruising is spreading and making some headway up my foot.

 I was repeatedly told I should go and get my foot looked at with considerable concern coming from the mums and dads in the playground (okay, several mums and one dad but the dad was very concerned for me nonetheless).